viet34tqc/notebook/technical-terms.md

 - Paint: Following layout recalculations, the browser renders the visual features of each element, like colors, borders, and shadows.
 - Composite: The browser then combines the painted layers to produce the final image displayed on the screen.

-Reflows can be heavy on the CPU as they involve complex algorithms for processing CSS rules and determining element alignment and constraints within the page’s layout.
+Reflows can be heavy on the CPU as they involve complex algorithms for processing CSS rules and determining element alignment and constraints within the page's layout.

 ## JS context